gmiles32/proton-disorder/README.md

 I initially wanted to have the link object just be associated with the oxygen atoms.
 However, I think that I need a list of links, such that when I go to shake I can just iterate through the list rather than have to go through all the oxygen atoms and the associated link.

 I think that each link need to keep track of the oxygen atoms associated with it.
 I can do that through an index of the oxygen atom.
 So then I don't really need oxygens to know about the links, but I do need them to know how many links they have associated to them.
 I can just use a counter in this case, something like `nneighbours`.
 I think that should work nicely.

+### init_hydrogens
+So I've had a bit of a speed bump.
+In this function, we are trying to place a hydrogen in each link, and have that hydrogen be associated to one of the oxygens within that link.
+The way that this is done in the original code is with these objects called half links, where each oxygen has a half link and they contain information like how many bonds that oxygen had and whether the proton within that bond is associated with it.
+It's just confusing why this was done.
+I'm trying to come up with a way to sort of simplify this set up, or at least reduce the number of objects being used.